If you create content for your website, you most likely wonder:

 In a nutshell, it means finding trending and well-performing articles, turning it into more detailed and appealing content, and reaching out to relevant people for outreach.

 Here’s how the technique helped Brian Dean to increase his search traffic by 110% in 14 days.

 Publishing high-quality content is only half of your SEO journey.
 The next step is to reach out to relevant people to promote your articles and earn backlinks.
 The two most effective ways of outreach are:

 1) To the companies mentioned in your content

 Referenced a blog post by another company?
 Give them a shout about it and ask them to share your piece with their audience.

 Hi team Wyzowl :)

 I just published a comprehensive article on the top 21 digital marketing trends for 2018 and I mentioned you in it almost at the very beginning.
 Your stats on video content were super valuable for my piece!
 Thank you for creating such great research and content.
-Would love it if you could check it out and share with your audience. https://www.lianatech.com/news/liana-technologies-news/article/21-digital-marketing-trends-for-2018-infographic.html
+Would love it if you could check it out and share it with your audience. https://www.lianatech.com/news/liana-technologies-news/article/21-digital-marketing-trends-for-2018-infographic.html

 P.S. in a matter of days, the article has been read by hundreds of people :)